to '''datetime object''' datetime.datetime.fromtimestamp( value ) # int or float

 It seems to match on known patterns so will will work on many commonish/standardish things.

-It doesn't like seeing parts it doesn't understand, though will be more permissive with fuzzy=True (e.g. it groks apache's date format only with fuzziness, apparently because of the unexpected : between date and time)
+It doesn't like seeing parts it doesn't understand, apparently being cautious.
+It will be more permissive with fuzzy=True (e.g. it groks apache's date format only with fuzziness, apparently because of the unexpected : between date and time)

 On ambiguous dates like 02-04-2012 you may have to guide it, see e.g.